Cy63rPh4n70m/Graph_Matcher/README.md

 ### STAGE 3
-The algorithm checks if the set of edge values in each of the nodes in the **input graph** is a subset of any of the set of edge values in each of the **subgraph nodes**.
+The algorithm checks if the set of edge values in each of the nodes in the **input graph** is a sublist of any of the set of edge values in each of the **subgraph nodes**.
+For each node in the **input graph**, obtain the edge values as a list, loop through every node of the subgraph, checking if all values in the list is **contained** in the **subgraph nodes** edge values.